Open NowMixed

 Who Can Apply

-• Residential applicants can apply for up to $1,000 to buy and install an EV charger at their residential property • Residential applicant must own the home where the charger will be installed • Residential applicant must own at least one EV that will be kept at that home • Residential applicant must not have already received funding for a charger for that EV • Business applicants can apply for up to $2,500 to buy and install a charger at their business property • Business must operate from a property in the Northern Territory used only for business purposes, not residential purposes • Business applicant must own the property or have a written agreement to use it • Business applicant must have the legal right to install a charger at the property • Business applicant must own at least one EV that will be kept at the business property and used for the business • Business applicant must not have already received funding for a charger for that EV • Chargers must be installed by an approved service provider • Application must include all supporting documents
+• Residential applicants must own the home where the charger will be installed • Residential applicants must own at least one electric vehicle that will be kept at that home • Residential applicants must not have already received funding for a charger for that electric vehicle • Business applicants must run a business in the Northern Territory • The business property must be in the Northern Territory and used only for business, not residential, purposes • Business applicants must own the property or have a written agreement to use it • Business applicants must have the legal right to install a charger at the property • Business applicants must own at least one electric vehicle that will be kept at the business property and used for the business • Business applicants must not have already received funding for a charger for that electric vehicle • Chargers must be installed by an approved service provider • Applicants must provide all supporting documents

 What's Funded

-Purchase and installation of an electric vehicle charger at an eligible residential property or business property in the Northern Territory, using an approved service provider.
+Purchase and installation of an electric vehicle charger at an eligible residential property or at a business property in the Northern Territory, using an approved service provider.

 Expected Outcomes